IeDEA-SA/ART-codes/README.md

 # IeDEA_ART

-Working on IeDEA medication codes to identify & describe ARTs in `tblART` data.
+Set of IeDEA medication codes to identify & describe ARTs in `tblART` data.

 Folder [data-raw](https://github.com/IeDEA-SA/IeDEA_ART/tree/main/data-raw) contains the files with codes in `csv` and `xlsx` format.

+Use [this link](https://github.com/IeDEA-SA/IeDEA_ART/blob/main/data-raw/IeDEA_druglist.csv) to preview the data in `csv` format.

-Use [this link](https://github.com/IeDEA-SA/IeDEA_ART/raw/main/data-raw/IeDEA_druglist.xlsx) to download data.
+Use [this link](https://github.com/IeDEA-SA/IeDEA_ART/raw/main/data-raw/IeDEA_druglist.xlsx) to download the data in `xlsx` format.

 In order to get the data into R use: